sanjitchitturi/beat-branch/README.md

 ## How It Works

-1. **Feature Extraction**: Combines song title + artist into text and converts it to TF-IDF vectors.
+1. **Feature Extraction**: Combines song title and artist into text and converts it to TF-IDF vectors.
 2. **Model Training**: A Decision Tree learns patterns to predict genres.
-3. **Evaluation**: Outputs classification report to measure performance.
+3. **Evaluation**: Uses a train/test split, prints a classification report, and saves a confusion matrix plot.
-4. **Prediction**: Uses the saved model to predict genre for new songs.
+4. **Prediction**: Loads the saved pipeline to predict genres for new songs.

 ---